 What we do know is that there is no single metric that can identify whether a company is over or undervalued, without consideration of other factors.
 Unfortunately, there’s no “one measure fits all” solution.

-There’s no doubt high growth tech companies need to be part of a properly diversified portfolio, however backing the trend and really weighing into these new trends has its risks.
+There’s no doubt high growth tech companies need to be part of a properly diversified portfolio, however, backing the trend and really weighing into these new trends has its risks.
 The FOMO risk, or fear of missing out, has seen many investors pile into these stocks and take overweight portfolio positions.
 Only time will tell us how this works out.

-At Capital Partners we work to take FOMO out of the portfolio equation by taking a disciplined, systematic approach to investing that takes positions in companies which have displayed high profitability, like a number of these WAAAX stocks.
+At Capital Partners we work to take FOMO out of the portfolio equation by taking a disciplined, systematic approach to investing that takes positions in companies that have displayed high profitability, as a number of these WAAAX stocks.
 However, more distinctively, our process also considers the relative price of potential investments, ensuring that value is captured and that we’re not paying too high a price for past performance.

 1 S&P/ASX 200 Information Technology Sector